edrobinson/DB-Table-Editor-Generator/README.md

    - **opcode** carries the method code for the requested DB operation.
    - **table** carries the name of the table that the form is for.
    - **readbycolumn** carries the name of the column used by the crud read method which is actually a select* where column = value.
    This input determines that column and it's value from the from the row values.
-The first column after the PK is used.
+The first column after the PK is used if not provided.
    - **id** carries the current rows PK value.
    **Do not change these or the CRUD services won't work.**